sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 kubectl apply -f sourcegraph-frontend.BackendConfig.yaml
 ```

-It will take around 10 mintues for the load balancer to be fully ready, you may check on the status and obtain the load balancer IP:
+It will take around 10 minutes for the load balancer to be fully ready, you may check on the status and obtain the load balancer IP:

 ```sh
 kubectl describe ingress sourcegraph-frontend